GirkovArpa/clipper-lite/README.md

 - ~~Inactive, offscreen popups can be scrolled into view.~~ **Fixed!** Thanks to a pull request from [4silvertooth](https://github.com/4silvertooth).

 I would like to emphasize that this is my attempt at a clone, but it's not a port.
-Since the original Clippy is written in React, a genuine port would utilize Sciter's "Reactor".
+Since the original Clippy is written in React, a genuine port would utilize Sciter's [Reactor](https://sciter.com/developers/sciter-docs/reactor-and-ssx/).

 ## Usage